jimmycoders/friendly-journey/_posts/0000-01-02-jimmycoders.md

 ---
 Layout: Slide
-Title: "Welcome to my slide"
+Title: "Welcome to jimmycoders slide"
 ---
 Here is a new line bros
 My test here